How Many Hours Should You Work Weekly As The CEO?

 You have a choice as a CEO: Do you want to be a clock watcher or a results watcher?

-It was around lunchtime on Friday afternoon before a long three day weekend.
+It was around lunchtime on a Friday afternoon before a long three day weekend.
 We had just completed a major product launch the week before.

 The team was tired.
 You could feel it.